archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+- Typescript typing fix to support both esm and commonjs require in `installLogsCollector`. by [drebrez](https://github.com/drebrez)
+- Updated support for cypress 12.x.x.
+- !
+Breaking change: `cy.route` removed from supported `options.collectTypes`, as cypress 12.x.x removed deprecated `cy.route`.
+  - Duration display is not supported anymore for XHR logs.
+  - Status code display is not supported anymore for XHR logs.
+  - Response body is not logged in certain cases anymore for XHR logs due to cypress not providing the information.

 #### 4.1.2